Skip to content

 • Multi-Room Audio – Sync two or more Satellite1 speakers for synchronized playback across multiple rooms (similar to Sonos).

-Controlling Snapcast Speaker Groups
+Controlling Speaker Groups

-This is how you dynamically add/remove Sat1 speakers to a group for synchronized multi-room music playback.
+Dynamically add/remove Sat1 speakers to a group for synchronized multi-room music playback.

 • Play Music on Main Speaker